nitin25J/Team-NAP-Nitin/README.md

 ## Overview

-NexusDR is an AI-powered Disaster Intelligence Platform designed to transform disaster management from reactive response to proactive decision-making.
+Varuna AI is an AI-powered Disaster Intelligence Platform designed to transform disaster management from reactive response to proactive decision-making.
 The platform integrates weather forecasts, satellite imagery, GIS maps, IoT sensors, traffic networks, hospitals, and emergency resources into a unified intelligence layer.

-Using Multi-Agent AI, Digital Twins, Knowledge Graphs, Computer Vision, and Predictive Analytics, NexusDR continuously monitors disaster risks, simulates future scenarios, and generates explainable recommendations for evacuation planning, rescue deployment, resource allocation, and emergency response.
+Using Multi-Agent AI, Digital Twins, Knowledge Graphs, Computer Vision, and Predictive Analytics, Varuna AI continuously monitors disaster risks, simulates future scenarios, and generates explainable recommendations for evacuation planning, rescue deployment, resource allocation, and emergency response.

-Unlike traditional disaster monitoring systems, NexusDR provides real-time decision intelligence that helps governments, emergency agencies, and smart cities respond faster while minimizing casualties and infrastructure damage.
+Unlike traditional disaster monitoring systems, Varuna AI provides real-time decision intelligence that helps governments, emergency agencies, and smart cities respond faster while minimizing casualties and infrastructure damage.

+The platform is currently being developed and prototyped as a state-level command center for Assam, India, with district-level coverage across Sivasagar, Golaghat, Jorhat, and Charaideo, and is designed to scale to a national deployment.

 ---